RockLogicGmbH/nginxcrypt/README.md

 The Nginx configuration is purposedly user-defined, so you can set it just the way you want, tought base templates are setup by default.

-You can find an examples below.
+You can find examples below.

 ## How does it work?